jpomykala/jpomykala.github.io/index.md

 ---

 {%- include intro.html -%}
+I'm a software developer, who loves back-end and data visualization on front-end.
+Interested in software architecture, own SaaS projects and data charting.
+Passionate about JVM languages and JVM internals.
+Disappointed with the quality of software written these days, hates long methods and overcomplicated code.

-I’m a software developer from Poland 🇵🇱.
-Full-stack web development is my primary focus, but I also like to dabble with design and mobile apps.
-I like to visit unusual places, [take photos]({{site.url}}/photos), and [write posts]({{site.url}}/posts) about something what I think is unique and useful.
+Occasionally I [take photos]({{site.url}}/photos), and [write posts]({{site.url}}/posts) about something what I think is unique and useful.

 ## Projects